rmarsh1ua/grad_migration/README.md

 terminus -- drush migrate-import --group grad_migration --migrate-debug
 ```

-NOTE: Configure the variables specified above with the correct values.
-The migration requires downloading files from the current site as specified so ensure that firewall access allows http requests against the URL given.
+NOTE: The migration requires downloading files from the current site as specified so ensure that firewall access allows http requests against the URL given.